 James Gardens in Toronto, Canada

-As far back as I can remember, Laudi felt chilly all the time.
+As far back as I can remember, Lodi felt chilly all the time.
 Even when I was perspiring and suffering from the heat, she wore a jacket.
 After her second visit to Canada in the summer and her daily walks in Etobicoke, she ditched the jacket and surprised us by looking very summer-like.

 My two sisters and I went for a walk this past summer to James Gardens.
 The three of us love nature and enjoy walking.